Summer Smart Thermostat Fail

 But it left us wondering – why didn’t our Nest warn us something was wrong?
 Isn’t a smart thermostat supposed to learn from our patterns, and know when something is out of the ordinary?
 If the cooling system has been on continuously for 24 hours and the temperature is getting warmer, that seems to be obvious that there is some kind of issue.
 It could have been a lot worse – luckily we were at home – but we still expect a pretty hefty power bill this month.
 An early warning would have really helped us address the issue sooner.

 We tweeted our idea to Nest support and they suggested we submit our idea to the community site.
 As soon as we visited, we noticed that someone had already submitted the idea – in January 2013.
 It has been upvoted so it is right on the front page.
-If you are a Nest owner – we encourage you to vote as well.

 We have been loyal Nest owners for some time – this is the first time we feel like it has failed us.
 There are a lot of other smart thermostats out there now – do any of them have this kind of feature?
 We’d love to hear your comments.